Pollinator Advocacy

 Mayors Monarch Pledge

-In 2021, the Town of Morrisville took the Mayors’ Monarch Pledge to help save the monarch butterfly, an iconic species whose eastern populations have declined by 90 percent.
-Through the National Wildlife Federation’s Mayors’ Monarch Pledge, towns like Morrisville are committing to:
+Since 2021, the Town of Morrisville has taken the Mayors’ Monarch Pledge to help save the monarch butterfly, an iconic species whose eastern populations have declined by 90 percent.
+Through the National Wildlife Federation’s Mayors’ Monarch Pledge, towns like ours have committed to adding demonstration gardens, reviewed ordinances for compatibility with monarch habitats, and altered municipal ordinances to include milkweed.

 Planting native plants is a great way for residents and business owners to support local pollinator habitats.
 Visit N.C.
 Native Plant Society for a handout of native plantings by season and color that you can add to your home or business.